BlakeEKendall/Portfolio/README.md

 # Portfolio
 Personal Portfolio created for Gold Badge - Eleven Fifty Academy project

 V2.2 - Updated with 2022 version of my resume, removed old version of resume.
+Updated About Me section to reflect current self-study track and current day job.

 v2.1 - Updated with final Blue Badge and Red Badge projects on 7/28/2020 New features include: